-As of December 31, 2022, the Company had cash of \$0.4 million and working capital deficit of \$2.1 million.
-During the year ended December 31, 2022, the Company used net cash in operating activities of \$21.7 million.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+As of December 31, 2023, the Company had cash of \$0.2 million and working capital deficit of \$4.1 million.
+During the year ended December 31, 2023, the Company used net cash in operating activities of \$17.3 million.
+These balances create a liquidity concern, which in turn raises substantial doubt about the Company's ability to continue as a going concern